openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pontineRapheNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pontine raphe nucleus' is a brainstem nucleus and hindbrain nucleus.
-It is part of the pontine tegmentum and raphe nuclei.
+   :definition: Is a brainstem nucleus and hindbrain nucleus.
+Is part of the pontine tegmentum and the raphe nuclei. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002047) ('is_a' and 'relationship')]
    :description: The pontine raphe nucleus is one of the raphe nuclei.
-It is located in the pontine tegmentum.
-[WP,unvetted].
+It is located in the pontine tegmentum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002047)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109029
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002047#pontine-raphe-nucleus-1
    :name: pontine raphe nucleus